f-t-s/al-folio/_projects/icr.markdown

 Generative modeling is all about generating data *similar* to the training data.
 Since GANs can create realistic images, they must have access to a notion of image similarity that captures visual similarity.
 Most GAN variants can achieve good results, so this does not seem to be the result of a particular choice of loss function.
-Instead, it has to arise from the [inductive biases](https://en.wikipedia.org/wiki/Inductive_bias) of the neural network that parametrizes the discriminator.
+Instead, it has to arise from the [inductive biases](https://en.wikipedia.org/wiki/Inductive_bias) of the neural network that parameterizes the discriminator.

 Deep neural networks reliably learn patterns obvious to the human eye.
 This suggests that they capture *something* about visual similarity better than the feature maps, kernels, or metrics of classical computer vision.\\